Choosing the healthcare team for your pregnancy

 If you go for a private obstetrician, a midwife will still be part of your care.
 Some obstetricians will have a private midwife who’ll see you at your first appointment, and a midwife will be there at the birth to help deliver your baby.

-Find one: Ask your GP, friends and family for their recommendations or find one through Healthshare.
+How to find an obstetrician: Ask your GP, friends and family for their recommendations or find one through our Find a Provider tool.
 You’ll need a referral from your GP before your first appointment.

-Cost: If you go public, your care is free.
-If you go private you’ll be able to choose your obstetrician and will pay the difference between what the doctor charges for each appointment and the Medicare rebate.
-As with the public system, you’ll still need to pay for outpatient scans and tests etc.
+How much does it cost?: If you go public, your care is free.
+If you go private you can choose your obstetrician and pay the difference between what the doctor charges for each appointment and the Medicare rebate.
+As with the public system, you’ll still need to pay for outpatient scans and tests.

 Private obstetricians also charge a pregnancy management fee, usually between $3,000 and $5,000.

 As an HCF member, you’ll get the best value if you find an obstetrician who participates in our No-gap or Known-gap scheme.
-You can find one through Healthshare.
+You can find one through our Find a Provider tool.
 We also provide cost estimates for private obstetricians using the HCF gap arrangement for vaginal and caesarean births.

-While a doula doesn’t provide medical services, they can offer advice and information through your pregnancy and during labour.
+While a doula doesn’t provide medical services, they can offer advice and information throughout your pregnancy and during labour.
 Doulas can help you prepare for the birth and be with you on delivery day to support you and your partner.
-Some doula packages include after-birth visits too.
+Some doula packages include after-birth visits, too.

-Cost: Usually from $800–$2,000, depending on their level of training and experience.
+How much does it cost?: Usually from $800 to $2,000, depending on their level of training and experience.
 Doulas don’t qualify for Medicare or health insurance rebates.

 Not strictly part of your health team, but a useful addition, antenatal classes are many and varied.
-Typically, they’re offered by your hospital to familiarise you with labour, pain relief, breastfeeding, postnatal care and more.
-Plenty of other private organisations provide them too, in formats to suit your lifestyle, whether that’s a weekend course or evening classes.
+Typically, they’re offered by your hospital to familiarise you with labour, pain relief options, breastfeeding, postnatal care and more.
+Plenty of other private organisations provide them too, in formats to suit your lifestyle, whether that’s a weekend or online course, or evening classes.

 TESTS IN PREGNANCY: WHAT TO EXPECT

-This guide will help you understand what to expect with each medical test in pregnancy, when you’ll be tested and how to prepare.
+This guide will help you understand what to expect with each medical test in pregnancy.